HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/cherry_picking_report.md

-# Performing a Cherry picking items for bulk update
+# Cherry picking items for bulk update

 Content Reporting Bulk Update added the cherry picking items.
 You can now pick all or selected items for bulk updating in a report generated through HCL Content Reporting search.